-The Basics of Marketing Your Book
+The Basics of Promoting Your Book

 The moment is finally here – after copious amounts of blood, sweat and tears, countless hours of staring blankly into space, litres upon litres of coffee, and the odd eureka moment, your book is finally published.
 You’re an author now; congratulations!
 The challenge of being a self-published writer isn’t over yet however.
-In an age of constant distraction and countless options, you’re going to have to roll up your sleeves and market your book if you want to get it into the hands of your readers.
+In an age of constant distraction and countless options, you’re going to have to roll up your sleeves and start promoting your book if you want to get it into the hands of your readers.

 This may very well seem like the absolute hardest part of the whole endeavour.
 Considering the challenges involved in writing a whole book, this realization may seem daunting.
 Don’t worry though – you’re not alone; we’re here to help you get the word out, starting with this guide.
 In it, we’ll go over some of the main concepts, tips, and tricks you can make use of as a self-published author in order to get your book noticed.